Jesssullivan/timberbuddy/README.md

 - some stuff to toggle (in my dev unit, I used these [12v pilot lamps](https://www.amazon.com/dp/B0CYG8YGP3?ref=ppx_yo2ov_dt_b_fed_asin_title&th=1) to simulate hydrolytic solenoids firing)
 - an encoder to read from

-- **Expertise in typescript, sveltekit, postcss, websocket programming, tailwind, vite adapters, modern ansible deployment strategies, node server development, express applications, debugging with cython, i2c bus programming, atomic execution paradigms, linux init systems, wayland for HID implementations, NIC and SOC power management on SBCs and some shell scripting.**
+- ***Expertise in typescript, sveltekit, postcss, websocket programming, tailwind, vite adapters, ansible deployment strategies, node server development, express applications, debugging with cython, i2c bus programming, atomic execution paradigms, linux init systems, wayland for HID implementations, NIC and SOC power management on SBCs and some shell scripting.***

 ## How to build it: